Article contents

 If you’re not quite sure on budgeting apps yet.
 Here’s how to make a budget yourself:

 First, work out your total income, that’s your salary and any other money you might get from anywhere else.
 And work out how much you have after tax.
-If you’re unsure how much you actually pay in Income Tax and National Insurance contributions, and how much you should have after tax, check out our salary calculator.
+If you’re unsure how much you actually pay in Income Tax and National Insurance contributions, and how much you should have after tax, check out our take-home pay calculator.

 If you’re not sure about Income Tax and National Insurance contributions, we run through this below.